OrchardCMS/OrchardCore/src/docs/guides/implement-fulltext-search/README.md

 Let's see how we make this available for you step by step.

-## First step : Enable the Lucene or Elasticsearch feature in Orchard Core.
+## 1st step : Enable the Lucene or Elasticsearch feature in Orchard Core.

 ![Features configuration](images/1.jpg)